 The Reserve Banks' budgets cover one calendar year.
 Annually, each Reserve Bank establishes major operating goals for the coming year, devises strategies for attaining those goals, estimates required resources, and monitors results.
 The Reserve Banks' budgets are structured by operational area, with support and overhead attributable to each area and charged to that area.

-The operations and financial performance of the Reserve Banks are monitored throughout the year by way of a cost-accounting system, the Planning and Control System (PACS).
+The financial performance of the Reserve Banks are monitored throughout the year by way of a cost-accounting system, the Planning and Control System (PACS).
 Under PACS, the costs of all Reserve Bank functions are grouped by operational area, and the associated costs of support and overhead are charged to these areas accordingly.
-PACS facilitates comparison of the financial and operating performances of the Reserve Banks.
-Apart from the budget approval process, the Reserve Banks must submit proposals for major capital acquisitions and capitalized projects to the Board for further review and approval.
+Apart from the budget approval process, the Reserve Banks must submit proposals for major capital acquisitions and projects to the Board for further review and approval.

 Following is a summary of the Reserve Bank budget process:

-- The business leader in each functional area provides budget guidance to the Reserve Banks for the upcoming year.
+- Business area leaders provide budget guidance to the Reserve Banks for the upcoming budget year.

-- The Reserve Banks develop early budget projections that incorporate the business leader guidance.
-The budgets are reviewed by the Reserve Banks for consistency with the System direction.
+- The Reserve Banks develop early budget projections that incorporate the business leader guidance provided.
+The budgets are reviewed by senior leadership in the Reserve Banks for consistency with the System direction.